 East Lindsey is set to be given a big say in how the growing number of people living with life-limiting illnesses will be cared for in the future.

-St Barnabas Hospice has unveiled plans to launch a major listening campaign across the district to enable its 140,000 residents to have an opportunity to share in, and shape, a new and ground-breaking approach to end-of-life care.
+St Barnabas Hospice has unveiled plans to launch a major listening campaign across the district so its 140,000 residents have an opportunity to share in, and shape, a new and ground-breaking approach to end-of-life care.

-A number of events held in the heart of the community will be staged to gain people’s views, with the first events set to be planned for early in the new year.
-Details of dates, times and venues will be shared soon.
+A number of events held in the heart of the community will be staged to gain people’s views - with the first events set to be planned for early in the New Year and details of dates, times and venues will be shared soon.

 Residents who cannot attend will be able to share their experiences and put forward their ideas in a series of other options made available.